Lachlan-Mayne/english-notes/Viz's editing space/Business Notes Viz.md

 - the use of technology leads to the business being able to obtain competitive advantages.
 - businesses can chose between leading edge technology or established technology.
 	- leading edge technology is the most advanced or innovative at any point in time.
-	- established technology is what is already in in use and is accepted without question, it may not lead to a competitive advantages as
+	- established technology is what is already in in use and is accepted without question, it may not lead to a competitive advantages as it is commonly used, but if business do not use them, they may be at a disadvantage.

+Textbook questions pg 133